yclas/guides/docs/Technical-modify-or-create-a-theme.md

 Content:
 -   [I bought a Kamaleon premium theme and I want to modify it.]

-*This guide is only for Yclas Self-hosted!*
+*This guide is only for Yclas Self-hosted.*

  *This is the second part of our guide on  [Understanding Yclas Themes](Technical-understanding-yclas-themes.md).*